-- 2 her Value Line-derived risk premium falls from an outlandish 12.4 to a more plausible - 3 7.9 percent.
-The average of the three methods becomes (7.9+10.1+6.5)/3 = 8.2 percent. - 4 When inserted in the standard CAPM formula, this becomes a cost equity of: - 5 Ke = 3.0% + 0.71 (8.2) = 8.8 percent - 6 Even using the erroneous Value Line method (as updated) and the inexplicable PRPM 7 estimate, a properly performed CAPM analysis would produce a cost of equity estimate 8 for JCP&L of about 8.8 percent.
-Please note that the corrected analysis uses a current (or 9 recent) actual Treasury bond yield, not the much higher historical yield of 4.17 percent. - 10 Q. MS. AHERN ALSO USES THE EMPIRICAL VERSION OF THE CAPM ("ECAPM").
-IS THAT MODEL PROPER IN THIS CONTEXT? - No. The ECAPM formula effectively uses a weighted average of the Value Line A. published betas (which average about 0.7) and a much higher beta of 1.0.
-This is mathematically equivalent to simply taking the utility betas that Value Line reports and adjusting then upwards part of the way toward 1.0.
-Since utility betas are nearly always less than 1.0 (due to the inherently low risk of utilities), the ECAPM serves as a mechanism for increasing the utility cost of equity estimate.

-In my opinion, the ECAPM method is improper when used with Value Line betas.
-This is because in calculating the betas Value Line already adjusts its "raw" or calculated betas toward 1.0.
-Consequently, Ms. Ahern's ECAPM procedure has the mathematical effect of adjusting the proxy company betas towards 1.0 a second time.
-It therefore distorts and overstates both the utility betas (indirectly) and the CAPM cost of equity.
-The ECAPM results should be disregarded as improper.
+1 А. Yes.
+As I noted, with updating and assuming a more current risk-free rate of 3.0 percent, 2 her Value Line-derived risk premium falls from an outlandish 12.4 to a more plausible 3 7.9 percent.
+The average of the three methods becomes $(7.9+10.1+6.5)/3 = 8.2$ percent.
+4 When inserted in the standard CAPM formula, this becomes a cost equity of: 5 Ke = 3.0% + 0.71 (8.2) = 8.8 percent 6 Even using the erroneous Value Line method (as updated) and the inexplicable PRPM 7 estimate, a properly performed CAPM analysis would produce a cost of equity estimate 8 for JCP&L of about 8.8 percent.
+Please note that the corrected analysis uses a current (or 9 recent) actual Treasury bond yield, not the much higher historical yield of 4.17 percent.
+10 Q. MS. AHERN ALSO USES THE EMPIRICAL VERSION OF THE CAPM 11 ("ECAPM").
+IS THAT MODEL PROPER IN THIS CONTEXT?
+12 А. No. The ECAPM formula effectively uses a weighted average of the Value Line 13 published betas (which average about 0.7) and a much higher beta of 1.0.
+This is 14 mathematically equivalent to simply taking the utility betas that Value Line reports and 15 adjusting then upwards part of the way toward 1.0.
+Since utility betas are nearly always 16 less than 1.0 (due to the inherently low risk of utilities), the ECAPM serves as a 17 mechanism for increasing the utility cost of equity estimate.
+18 In my opinion, the ECAPM method is improper when used with Value Line betas.
+19 This is because in calculating the betas Value Line already adjusts its "raw" or calculated 20 betas toward 1.0.
+Consequently, Ms. Ahern's ECAPM procedure has the mathematical 21 effect of adjusting the proxy company betas towards 1.0 a second time.
+It therefore 22 distorts and overstates both the utility betas (indirectly) and the CAPM cost of equity.
+23 The ECAPM results should be disregarded as improper.